 Paul Hilton standing, Kyle Soller, John Benjamin Hickey) Photo by Samuel H. Levine

-There is no way not to be touched by Matthew Lopez’s well written and touching play, The Inheritance, unless you have a heart that is too sizes too small.
-Following two generations of gay men living in post-AIDS Manhattan we hear their pain, experience their struggles, laugh hilarious with them, feel their passions and inhabit their culture and lifestyle.
+It would be impossible not to be touched by Matthew Lopez’s play, “The Inheritance” unless you have a heart that is two sizes too small.
+The plot follows two generations of gay men living in post-AIDS Manhattan.
+We breathe their pain, feel their struggles, laugh with them, survive their passions and inhabit their culture and lifestyle.

-Approximately seven hours long and in two parts, you will see this not as an indulgent work, but a through telling of these men and a house that brought so much healing.
-The Inheritance will have you in its grips from its first moment to its last.
+Approximately seven hours long over two parts, you will see this not as an indulgent work, but a thorough telling of these mens’ stories set in a house that brought great healing.
+“The Inheritance” will have you in its grips from its first moment through its last.

-I am predicting right now that The Inheritance will win the Pulitzer, The Tony for Best Play, the Drama Desk, The Outer Critic Circle and every other accolade that is out there.
-It will be well deserved, as this is a play that will live on.
+I predict that “The Inheritance” will win the Pulitzer, the Tony for Best Play, the Drama Desk, The Outer Critic Circle and every other accolade on the map.
+It will be well deserved as this is a play that will live on.

 The Inheritance: Ethel Barrymore Theatre, 243 W 47th St.